 The Tasmanian Walking Company is thrilled to offer a walking, sailing and sparkling escape for special occasions!
 We've partnered with Clover Hill who have selected wines to match our menu featuring fresh Tasmanian produce.
-We'll also offer a selection of local beers, white and red wines.
+Each evening, we've included a few glasses of two different sparklings as well as our traditional selection of local beers, white and red wines.
+You'll sample a wide selection of Clover Hill.
 This four-day experience for groups of eight is a magical way to celebrate.

 We’ll whisk you away from Hobart to Orford, where the Lady Eugenie awaits with 23-metres (75-feet) of onboard comfort and set sail across to Maria Island where summiting Bishop & Clerk delivers views out to the Freycinet Peninsula, your sailing path ahead.
 Between island hopping, Lady Eugenie is your floating home for saloon dinners and alfresco breakfasts.
 On Schouten Island, barefoot long table dining might be on the menu, too.

 Sand between your toes, wind in the sails and four days of walking, sailing and sparkling bliss.
 Hop aboard.

 Approximately 4-5 hours walking (including Bishop & Clerk)

 Not many walks begin this way.
 Arrive at Orford where our 23-metre (75-ft) ketch, Lady Eugenie is waiting.
 We hop aboard our tender from the beach, before setting sail across the Mercury Passage for Maria Island.
 This short morning sail brings us to the World Heritage listed convict site of Darlington.
 Once populated with prisoners, it is now home to an array of architectural relics and abundant wildlife.